Researcher and PhD Supervisor

 I have most recently been working with video installations which seek to collapse gendered positions, where the viewing subject might experience another possible relation to the self as a making and re-making of each other through a sense of self as interactive in the process of viewing.
 My work seeks to question how a re-thinking of desire might elaborate alternative definitions of female sexuality, not in a relation to lack (the psychoanalytic model) - but rather as an active force.
 This is informed by more recent theorising by Gilles Deleuze and the writings of Luce Irigaray who proposes a new relation to gender as on-going and non-oppositional with a fluid relation to difference.

-Denise Ackerl, "Making the worst out of the worst: Strategies of subversion in female performance practice and activism in the context of capitalisms new spirit."
+Denise Ackerl, Strategies of resistance in female performance practice and activism in the context of cognitive capitalism and new social media.

 Jessica Carden, Contemporary Visual Representations of the Non-White Body in Arctic Space: British Colonial Constructions of the 'Heart of Whiteness' and the Black-White Binary as Fetish.